TacaliInternational/TacaliInternational/README.md

 - Trade TACA on https://stellarterm.com/exchange/TACA-GDEDZ7GXTLA7I5IG7ZAAJW7VTLM7IWQIQM4NEQTZTWDTJRFYACO3TDKC/XLM-native
 - Trade [ANN] LOAN / PLUS / HAT / LOT / YOU / MENU / NET / CHAT / STOP on stellar : https://bitcointalk.org/index.php?topic=5366957.0

+- You can now generate your access code: https://tacali.space/codegenerator.php

 Latest news: https://tacali.space website is online

 You can now add TACA in your Stellar wallet easy ... in your wallet search for TACA and add it to assets